Before You Spend $30k on Private School...

 5. How will you pay for it?

 Another point to consider is that private schools in the United States are not subsidized by government funding.
 So they will charge whatever the market forces and their budgets determine can be charged and needs to be charged.
-Having said that, be aware that most private schools offer generous financial aid programs.
-Some schools will even pay for everything as long as you are able to meet their family income thresholds.
+Be aware that most private schools offer generous financial aid programs.
+Some schools will even pay for everything if you meet their family income thresholds.
 Always ask about financial aid.

 1. Does it get the academic results you want?

-Precisely what kind of academic results are you looking for?
+Precisely, what kind of academic results are you looking for?
 Begin with where the school's graduates matriculate or go on to.
-If you feel that your child absolutely must attend an Ivy League college, the private high schools which you are looking at should send a large number of their graduates to the Ivies or similar top tier colleges.
+If you feel that your child absolutely must attend an Ivy League college, the private high schools that you are looking at should send a large number of their graduates to the Ivies or similar top-tier colleges.
 If that doesn't matter to you - and I am not saying it should - then look at their lists of college acceptances carefully.
-Ask yourself if those are the kinds of colleges you had in mind for your child.
+Ask yourself if those are the colleges you had in mind for your child.

 After reviewing the academics, are you looking for specialty subjects and activities such as the arts, robotics, crew, riding and so on?
 If so then inspect those programs and subject offerings thoroughly.

-There are almost as many educational philosophies in private school as there are private schools.
+There are almost as many educational philosophies in private schools as there are private schools.
 Seriously.
 Why is there not more homogeneity?
 Simply because that's the whole point of private schools.
 Each one is unique.
 There are dozens of nuances and variations even within schools affiliated with affinity and religious groups.
-Is progressive education what you really want?
-Or do you want the well-defined and highly structured programs which are Advanced Placement or International Baccalaureate curricula?
+Is progressive education what you want?
+Or do you like the well-defined and highly structured programs, Advanced Placement, or International Baccalaureate curricula?
 The choice is yours.
 But be sure to explore the curriculum and the way it is taught.
 Assume nothing.

 3. Will your child be happy there?

-This is certainly the ultimate goal of selecting the right private school for your child.
+This is the ultimate goal of selecting the right private school for your child.
 You do not want a miserable child on your hands.
-On the other hand, you must realize that there will be a short period of adjustment while she gets used to her new surroundings, new friends and her new teachers.
+On the other hand, you must realize that there will be a short period of adjustment while she gets used to her new surroundings, new friends, and her new teachers.
 If the school has a summer session, you might consider sending her to one.
-That way there is a good chance that the school will miraculously become her school.
+That way, there is a good chance that the school will miraculously become hers.
 Then it will be her idea to go there in the first place.

 4. Is the school financially stable?